 Organization name:

 What is the 4-digit Standard Industrial Classification code (SIC) for your organization?

 What are your products or services?

 Why do your customers buy from you?

 What are your existing departments/groupings?

 Who are the stakeholders who will be affected by a new ERP solution?

 Finance:

 Operations:

 Logistics:

-Ouality Control:
+Quality Control:

 Sales:

 Service:

 Compliance:

 Other:

 Tip: Encourage project buy-in and system adoption by giving employees who have developed processes, workarounds or shadow IT systems a role in the ERP planning and implementation process.
 This rewards proactive employees, helps you better understand your organization's true system needs, and reduces the likelihood that employees will resist the new systems being put into place.

 What is your annual revenue?

 How many employees do you have in total?

 How many employees do you have at each physical location (list each location and the number of employees at that location)?

 How many off-site contractors do you have?

 How many employees and contractors currently telecommute at least some of the time?

 In which countries do you have operations?
 For each country, define the following:

 Country name:

 Primary languages used for business within the country:

-Briefly decribe the local operations within this country:
+Briefly describe the local operations within this country:

-Country name: Primary languages used for business within the country: Briefly decribe the local operations within this country: Do you have more than one legal operating entity?
-Briefly describe each legal operating entity: Do you have any legal non-operating entities?
-Briefly describe each legal non-operating entity: What is the current weekly processing volume for the following types of documents (include both the average and maximum volume): Sales documents (quotes, orders, contracts, etc.): Customer invoice documents: Purchasing documents (contracts, orders, invoices, etc.): Bank and financial statements: Inbound/outbound delivery documents (those without serial numbers): What is the current volume for the following types of activities and groupings (include both the average and maximum volume): Tasks per project: Logistics areas per location: Organizational units per legal entity:
+Do you have more than one legal operating entity?
+Briefly describe each legal operating entity:

+Do you have any legal non-operating entities?
+Briefly describe each legal non-operating entity:

+What is the current weekly processing volume for the following types of documents (include both the average and maximum volume):

+Sales documents (quotes, orders, contracts, etc.):

+Customer invoice documents:

+Purchasing documents (contracts, orders, invoices, etc.):

+Bank and financial statements:

+Inbound/outbound delivery documents (those without serial numbers):

+What is the current volume for the following types of activities and groupings (include both the average and maximum volume):

+Tasks per project:

+Logistics areas per location:

+Organizational units per legal entity:

-Time confirmations per purchase order: How many different fiscal calendars does your organization use for operations? bu a: A line of business is not a division per se.
-A line of business is typically a separate siness unit that does something completely different from other business units, and nich usually has a different set of operating procedures. uti re bu se sti r example, a parts company might have a line of business manufacturing and distrib- ing an industrial part.
-It might also have a line of business providing field service and pair.
-A professional services firm, on the other hand, might have a single line of siness providing engineering and project management.
-While this professional rvices firm has three divisions that target completely different market segments, it Il has a single line of business because all three divisions provide engineering and oject management. ow ma any divisions do you have? low ma any physical locations have key users? ma hu fining a Key User: A key user basically is a power user who will be responsible for aintaining a specific part of your ERP software after go-live, such as financials or man resources.
-Key users typically manage other users and both security and system tings.
-They also create custom reports. low m any distinct warehouses and production locations does your organization have?
+Time confirmations per purchase order:

+How many different fiscal calendars does your organization use for operations?

+How many lines of business does your organization operate?

+Tip: A line of business is not a division per se.
+A line of business is typically a separate business unit that does something completely different from other business units, and which usually has a different set of operating procedures.

+For example, a parts company might have a line of business manufacturing and distributing an industrial part.
+It might also have a line of business providing field service and repair.
+A professional services firm, on the other hand, might have a single line of business providing engineering and project management.
+While this professional services firm has three divisions that target completely different market segments, it still has a single line of business because all three divisions provide engineering and project management.

+How many divisions do you have?

+How many physical locations have key users?

+Defining a Key User: A key user basically is a power user who will be responsible for maintaining a specific part of your ERP software after go-live, such as financials or human resources.
+Key users typically manage other users and both security and system settings.
+They also create custom reports.

+How many distinct warehouses and production locations does your organization have?